 Group therapy sessions, which are typically offered at least five times during each treatment day at our center, are led by nurses, activity therapists, mental health technicians, and members of our social services staff.

-Family therapy: At Covington Behavioral Health Hospital, we understand that an individual’s struggles with OCD may impact his or her entire family.
+Family therapy: At Covington Behavioral Health, we understand that an individual’s struggles with OCD may impact his or her entire family.
 With family therapy, loved ones of Covington patients have the opportunity to address how they have been affected by the patient’s mental health problems, learn how to strengthen family bonds and improve intra-familial relationships, and develop the skills that will allow them to provide the best possible support as their loved one continues in recovery following the residential phase of his or her treatment.
-Family therapy sessions at Covington Behavioral Health Hospital are typically conducted by the patient’s case manager and may be scheduled on an as-needed basis or by request.
+Family therapy sessions at Covington Behavioral Health are typically conducted by the patient’s case manager and may be scheduled on an as-needed basis or by request.

 Geriatric services: Even within the specific population of individuals who are receiving treatment for OCD, geriatric patients may have unique needs and may therefore respond better to certain types of therapy than do younger adults.
 For these reasons, we are proud to provide specialized services at our center for geriatric patients, including a dedicated geriatric residential unit, group therapy sessions that address issues such as grief/loss, dealing with adult children, and other topics of increased significance to the geriatric population, and more intense medical services to meet the expanded health needs of our geriatric patients.

-Discharge planning: We provide robust discharge planning services at our center to ensure that each patient and his or her family has a thorough plan that identifies the referrals, community-based services, and other support services that will put the patient in the best position to maintain and improve upon the progress that he or she made while in treatment for OCD at Covington Behavioral Health Hospital.
+Discharge planning: We provide robust discharge planning services at our center to ensure that each patient and his or her family has a thorough plan that identifies the referrals, community-based services, and other support services that will put the patient in the best position to maintain and improve upon the progress that he or she made while in treatment for OCD at Covington Behavioral Health.

-At Covington Behavioral Health Hospital, our ultimate goal is to provide the focused, effective, and personalized care that can improve the quality of life for all who are entrusted into our care.
+At Covington Behavioral Health, our ultimate goal is to provide the focused, effective, and personalized care that can improve the quality of life for all who are entrusted into our care.
 For more information about our center’s services, please do not hesitate to contact us at your convenience.
-We look forward to answering all of your questions and helping you determine if Covington Behavioral Health Hospital is the perfect place for you or your loved one.
+We look forward to answering all of your questions and helping you determine if Covington Behavioral Health is the perfect place for you or your loved one.